The 6+1 Traits of writing framework is flexible and kid-friendly.

 - How will everything be packaged and put together?

-When someone drives up to the house, presentation is everything they see first: the colors of the house, the landscaping, decorations, etc.
+When someone drives up to a house, presentation is everything they see first: the colors of the house, the landscaping, decorations, etc.

 Presentation is the overall look of the writing.
 This is where students can really get creative with displaying their work.